 You are not allowed to bring the following items:

-Professional photo, film, and other (sound and/or image) recording equipment, nitrous oxide, glass (with the exception of necessary medication in original glass packaging up to a maximum of 50 ml and perfumes), weapons and knives (except cutlery), fireworks, torches, candles, oil and gas lamps, dry ice, pets, confetti, markers, needles, aerosols (with the exception of sunscreen, deodorant, and perfume), generators, large sound systems, laser pointers, batteries, drones, and toxic, flammable, or explosive materials.
+Professional photo, film, and other (sound and/or image) recording equipment, nitrous oxide, glass (with the exception of necessary medication in original glass packaging up to a maximum of 50 ml and perfumes), weapons and knives (except cutlery), fireworks, torches, candles, oil and gas lamps, dry ice, pets, confetti, markers, needles, aerosols (with the exception of sunscreen, deodorant, and perfume), generators, large sound systems, laser pointers, drones, and toxic, flammable, or explosive materials.
 Confiscated items will not be stored.

 Gas and Cooking